Bring-Your-Own-Device (BYOD) Overview

 Instructions for the download of school software is available through the School Portal: IT Student Information.

-In addition to their regular school bag, boys also need an MCA Laptop Bag or MCA Backpack which is suited for carrying not only their laptop but also the books that they will need for two consecutive classes.
-These Bags/Backpacks are available through The Clothing Shop.
+In addition to their regular school bag, boys also need an MCA laptop backpack which is suited for carrying not only their laptop but also the books that they will need for two consecutive classes.
+The backpacks are available through The Clothing Shop.

 The MCA Laptop Backpack (pictured below) is available $37.50.